The Starry Night: The painting

 Although The Starry Night was painted during the day in Van Gogh's ground-floor studio, it would be inaccurate to state that the picture was painted from memory.
 The view has been identified as the one from his bedroom window, facing east, a view which Van Gogh painted variations of no fewer than twenty-one times, including The Starry Night.
-"Through the iron-barred window," he wrote to his brother, Theo, around 23 May 1889, "I can see an enclosed square of wheat ... above which, in the morning, I watch the sun rise in all its glory."
+"Through the iron-barred window", he wrote to his brother, Theo, around 23 May 1889, "I can see an enclosed square of wheat ... above which, in the morning, I watch the sun rise in all its glory."

-Van Gogh depicted the view at different times of the day and under various weather conditions, such as the sunrise, moonrise, sunshine-filled days, overcast days, windy days, and one day with rain.
-While the hospital staff did not allow Van Gogh to paint in his bedroom, he was able there to make sketches in ink or charcoal on paper; eventually, he would base newer variations on previous versions.
-The pictorial element uniting all of these paintings is the diagonal line coming in from the right depicting the low rolling hills of the Alpilles mountains.
-In fifteen of the twenty-one versions, cypress trees are visible beyond the far wall enclosing the wheat field.
-Van Gogh exaggerated their size in six of these paintings, most notably in F717 Wheat Field with Cypresses and The Starry Night, bringing the trees closer to the picture plane.

-One of the first paintings of the view was F611 Mountainous Landscape Behind Saint-Rémy, now in Copenhagen.
-Van Gogh made a number of sketches for the painting, of which F1547 The Enclosed Wheatfield After a Storm is typical.
+Also, in addition to that, one of the first paintings of the view was F611 Mountainous Landscape Behind Saint-Rémy, now in Copenhagen.
+Van Gogh made several sketches for the painting, of which F1547 The Enclosed Wheatfield After a Storm is typical.
 It is unclear whether the painting was made in his studio or outside.
 In his 9 June letter describing it, he mentions he had been working outside for a few days.
 Van Gogh described the second of the two landscapes he mentions he was working on, in a letter to his sister Wil on 16 June 1889.
-This is F719 Green Wheat Field with Cypress, now in Prague, and the first painting at the asylum he definitely painted en plein air.
+This is F719 Green Wheat Field with Cypress, now in Prague, and the first painting at the asylum he painted en plein air.
 F1548 Wheatfield, Saint-Rémy de Provence, now in New York, is a study for it.
 Two days later, Vincent wrote to Theo stating that he had painted "a starry sky".